-Juvenile and Student Defense Attorney in Bergen County and New Jersey
+Juvenile and Student Defense Attorney in Morris County and New Jersey

 Every day, thousands of prescription drugs are prescribed to patients in the United States, intended to treat conditions ranging from anxiety to depression and ADHD.
 Sometimes, these medications serve as a saving grace for people who desperately need them.
 In other cases, their powerfully addictive nature leads to prescription drug abuse.
 Some of the most commonly abused prescription drugs, which may lead to prescription drug charges in New Jersey, include: Xanax, Adderall, Ritalin, Percocet, Vicodin, and Oxycontin.
 When you are found in possession of these or other medications without a valid prescription, or you give some of your medication to someone else, you can face serious consequences.
 If you or a juvenile, college student, or young adult facing prescription drug charges in New Jersey, it is crucial to have an experienced NJ drug crime defense attorney fighting for your rights and your future.

 Alissa Hascup is a highly skilled criminal defense lawyer who is dedicated to representing minors and young people facing charges for prescription drug crimes and other criminal offenses in New Jersey.
-With offices in Hackensack, Little Falls, Morristown, and Camden, she regularly defends college students from universities like Montclair State, William Paterson, Ramapo, and NJIT, as well as high school students and other young adults.
+With offices in Morris County and Passaic County, she regularly defends college students from universities like Montclair State, William Paterson, Ramapo, and NJIT, as well as high school students and other young adults.
 With extensive experience as a former Municipal Prosecutor, Assistant County Prosecutor, and Special Deputy Attorney General, Ms. Hascup uses her unique insight into the way the State prosecutes these cases to formulate the most effective defenses for her clients.
-In fact, she was recently named among the Top 100 Criminal Trial Lawyers in America, by the National Trial Lawyers Association.
-Whether you or your child are facing prescription drug charges in Hackensack, Wayne, New Brunswick, Elizabeth, or elsewhere in New Jersey, you need an aggressive legal advocate who will stand up for you.
+Whether you or your child are facing prescription drug charges in Hackensack, Wayne, Montville, Newark, or elsewhere in New Jersey, you need an aggressive legal advocate who will stand up for you.
 To learn how Ms. Hascup can help, contact her offices today at 862-257-1200.
 She will listen to your specific case, answer all of your questions, and she always provides consultations free of charge.

 Prescription Drug Possession and Distribution in New Jersey: N.J.S.A.
 2C:35-10.5